FrederikLizakJohansen/Batch_PDF_py37/README.md

 The script consists of multiple part.

- * Functions
+ * Functions.

- * Creating dictionary
+ * Creating dictionary.

- * Defining variables in dictionary and constructing path for data
+ * Defining variables in dictionary and constructing path for data.

- * Importing data
+ * Importing data.

- * Manipulating background
+   - Either as a txt or binary with hdf5.

+ * Background subtracktion .

+   - Manually or automatically (not perfect).

- * Calculating PDF and constructing output-files
+ * Calculating PDF and constructing output-files.

+ * Saving data

+   - Either a txt files or binary with hdf5.

+   - Including header

+ * Generating pictures.

 # FUTURE IMPROVEMENTS

- * Save interpolated data.

-   * Implement HDF5 to save data.

- * Automatize data_magic.

  * Prevent background subtraction for returning negative values.

+   - Need some optimization.

+ * Validation methods of the background subtraction.

+ * Nyquist.

-# BUGS
+# Bugs

- * Sum doesn't work properbly

- * when all bg and data is the same, but bg and data differ in length
+ * Auto single scaling not working.